-During the Site visit, the Qualified Airport Wildlife Biologist collects and compiles information on the airport's wildlife hazard history, documented and suspected wildlife hazards, habitat attractants, control activities, airport operations procedures, communications of hazards through ATC aircraft operations and pilots, scheduling.
-A Site visit is typically conducted over a period of one to three days during which a Qualified Airport Wildlife Biologist evaluates the habitat surrounding the airport and records direct or indirect wildlife observations; and reviews the current Plan, current wildlife management activities and airport wildlife strike data.
+During the Site visit, the Qualified Airport Wildlife Biologist collects and compiles information on the airport's wildlife hazard history, documented and suspected wildlife activities. hazards. attractants. control airport operations communications of hazards through ATC pilots, aircraft and operations scheduling.
+A Site visit is typically conducted over a period of one to three days during which a Qualified Airport Wildlife Biologist evaluates the habitat and surrounding the airport and records direct or indirect wildlife observations; and reviews the current Plan, current wildlife management activities and airport wildlife strike data.